hytechclub/web-102/DomManipulationContinued/README.md

-# Week 8: DOM Manipulation Part 2
+# DOM Manipulation Part 2
 Show how DOM manipulation can be used to update the HTML of a webpage.
 This lesson covers:

 - Updating existing HTML elements